10 Must Have Garden Tools For This Spring!

 The Knife

 If you don’t already have this knife you don’t know what you are missing.
-This does so much in the garden, I can’t imagine what I did without it.
+This does so much in the garden, I can’t imagine what I would do without it.
 So versatile.
 All the ladies in the garden club and Master Gardeners love it and use it more than any other tool, believe me.

-Where do we put all the Must Have Garden Tools?
+Where do we put all the Must-Have Garden Tools?

-In a great apron.
 But I have all kinds of criteria that I must have in my apron.
 It has to have a zippered pocket up high on my chest for my phone.
 I want it with me.
 I don’t want to lose it.
 I don’t want to crush it with any of the above tools.
-Also I want it a dark color, such as this brown, so I don’t look so dirty all the time.
-I am messy and I get dirty.
-So your little pink frilly apron will soon be trash on me.
-And a man’s apron is made kinda larger and since I am not exactly a “Twiggy”, I need a larger apron.
-And lots of pockets.
-Lots.
+Also, I want it a dark color, such as brown, so I don’t look so dirty all the time.

 And I also have my garden bag I carry with me into the garden, or when I am working on a community garden.
 Or just as a temporary small arsenal of things I may need for a job.
 This is what I like:

 And we must not forget the kiddies.
-I loved when my grandson walked through the garden with me and dug holes and picked all the flowers.
+I loved it when my grandson walked through the garden with me and dug holes and picked all the flowers.
 He was so cute.
-Now that he is almost 12, he has outgrown a lot of that.
-But his Easter Baskets each year had some kind of gardening equipment, so he could be in the garden with Nana.
-Loved every moment of it.
+Now that he is 18, he has outgrown a lot of that.

 So remember your gardener this year and the little gardeners-to-be.
 Easter is coming, Mother’s Day, Father’s Day……Is there a birthday or anniversary in there anywhere?
-There is something happening on June 2, right? ( Hint to Family.)

-I love gardening and I spend lots of time in my garden.
+1. I love gardening and I spend lots of time in my garden.
 I know all gardeners have to take care of their garden in every season and this is not an easy task.
 Good tools can always make things easier.
 Thank you for sharing this blog with us.

-Hi Kim, what an excellent compilation of must-have gardening tools.
+2. Hi Kim, what an excellent compilation of must-have gardening tools.
 Going through the article, I realized I don’t have wearable garden shoes for this Spring, so I should handle that as soon as possible.
 Oh, and the professional Bypass Pruner as well.

-Best Post ever!
+3. Best Post ever!
 Awesome list for garden working.
 I really like this post.
 All these tools are so much essential.
 Recently, I bought a backpack for tools organization.
 Now, I am so happy to all tools organize properly.
 By the way, thanks for sharing this post.

-I love Japanese hori-hori knife.Its a most efficient multi-purpose tool.I use the tools as a digging tool, as a cutting tool and also used as a weeding tool.BTW Somehow I didn’t find knee pad in your list.
+4. I love Japanese hori-hori knife.Its a most efficient multi-purpose tool.I use the tools as a digging tool, as a cutting tool and also used as a weeding tool.BTW Somehow I didn’t find knee pad in your list.

 I need to add a knife and a gardening tool bag to my collection.
 Though it does allow me to get in plenty of steps when I walk back and forth for everything from my planting bench. = )

-Know what you mean about walking back and forth!
+1. Know what you mean about walking back and forth!
 My garage is on one side and the shed and garden on the other.
 I am constantly needing to go back and forth to get things.
 If I bring my tool bag, there seems to always be something else I need. ( It’s when I have to hunt for something it get bad.
 Back and forth, back and forth.
 It’s exercise!

-Hey,
+6. Hey,

 I really like your post!